 Watch a snippet below.

-The star has faced rumours for years about her sexuality, and used the 2013 Golden Globes to address this.
+The star has faced rumours for years about her sexuality, and used the 2013 Golden Globes to address her sexuality.
 Accepting the award, the veteran star told a stunned crowd:

 "I'm just going to put it out there, loud and proud ...
 I am, uh, single," pausing for dramatic effect as the crowd laughed slightly nervously, before adding.
 "I hope you're not disappointed that there won't be a big coming-out speech tonight.
 I already did my coming-out about a thousand years ago in those very quaint days when a fragile young girl would open up to trusted friends, and family, coworkers and then gradually, proudly, to everyone who knew her.
 To everyone she actually met."